drclaw1394/perl-io-fd/README.md

 from.
 It **MUST** be configured for non blocking  operation, otherwise your program will just loop forever in this function

-Because this function will only works for non blocking listening sockets, the sockets/fds returned are forced into non blocking mode also.
+Because this function will only works for non blocking listening sockets, **the sockets/fds returned are configured for non blocking mode also**.
 On BSD type systems the socket will already be non blocking.
 On linux systems the accept4 call is used to set the SOCK\_NONBLOCK flag.

 Returns the number of sockets accepted until an error condition occurred.
 Returns `undef` if no sockets where accepted.
 Check the `$!` for normal non blocking error codes.

 ### IO::FD::connect